DBatUTuebingen/pglast/docs/usage.rst

     'op': {'#': 'SetOperation', 'name': 'SETOP_NONE', 'value': 0},
     'targetList': ({'@': 'ResTarget', 'location': 7, 'val': …},)}

-As you can see, each node is serialized to a dictionary containing at least on *special* key, ``@``, with the *tag name* of the node; lists of nodes are converted to tuples, and ``Enum`` instances to a dictionary with a special ``#`` key carrying the name of data type, and two other keys ``name`` and ``value`` respectively with the name and value of the enum value.
+As you can see, each node is serialized to a dictionary containing at least one *special* key, ``@``, with the *tag name* of the node; lists of nodes are converted to tuples, and ``Enum`` instances to a dictionary with a special ``#`` key carrying the name of data type, and two other keys ``name`` and ``value`` respectively with the name and value of the enum value.